 How well will my printing match what I see on my monitor?

 Most people are surprised at how well their print job matches what they see.
 But because of wide differences in monitor calibration and the different technologies used, some printed colors may not exactly match the colors on your specific monitor.
 Please see our RGB - CMYK Information

 page for important instructions on getting the results you want.
 Our Design Hints

 Will the colors match a sample I print out on my own printer, or a previously printed sample?

 At PFL we calibrate our equipment to a very rigorous industry standard for ink density and color.
 Due to variation in conditions and equipment, we do not recommend using home or office printers to predict how images or color will render when printed at our facility.

 If you require precise color match, please contact us to arrange for a digital color proof.
-Once you approve the additional fees (starting at $40), we will produce and send you a hard proof via overnight delivery.
+We will produce and send you a hard proof on equipment calibrated to our standard.
 When you approve and return the proof, we will strive to match the color of the proof when printing your final piece.

 The combination of RGB light creates white, while the combination of CMYK inks creates black.
 Therefore, it is physically impossible for the printing press to exactly reproduce colors as we see them on our monitors.

 Many programs have the capability to convert the layout/images from the RGB color space to the CMYK color space.
 We request that you convert your colors